-In 2019, Crowley Marine Services was awarded a total of \$18M from the 2019SDAPCD, CARB Clean Air for All Grant Campaign and the U.S. Maritime Administration for the design, build, and demonstration of an allelectric tugboat.5 This will be the first all-electric tug to be built and home-ported in the United States.
+In 2019, Crowley Marine Services was awarded a total of \$18M from the 2019SDAPCD, CARB Clean Air for All Grant Campaign and the U.S. Maritime Administration for the design, build, and demonstration of an allelectric tugboat.
+This will be the first all-electric tug to be built and home-ported in the United States.
 The "E-Tug" will replace one that uses 30,000 gallons of diesel per year.
 At the time of this report (2021), the "eWolf's" build contract had been awarded and it is anticipated to be in operation by 2023.
 Of special note is that Crowley is also installing a microgrid with this project.
 It will include a canopy solar system that will provide shade and power to large battery cabinets.
-The tug will never use grid power during peak hours which will keep long run costs significantly lower.
+The tug will never use grid power during peak hours, significantly lowering costs.